 Prove your ability to audit an organization's information systems compliance by taking this Certified Information Systems Auditor (CISA) training course to gain the needed knowledge and pass the exam.

-For Cyber Security professionals who are interested in the field of audit, the Certified Information Systems Auditor (CISA) certification by ISACA is the leading credential to achieve.
+For cyber security professionals who are interested in the field of auditing, the Certified Information Systems Auditor (CISA) certification by ISACA is the leading credential to achieve.
 In order to face the dynamic requirements of meeting enterprise vulnerability management challenges, this course covers the information systems auditing control processes to ensure that you have the ability to analyze the state of your organization and make changes where needed.

-Prior to taking this online CISA class, it is recommended that candidates have a minimum of 5 years of work experience in IS audit, control, assurance, or security.
+Prior to taking this CISA course online, it is recommended that candidates have a minimum of five years of work experience in information security audit, control, assurance, or security.

 What is CISA?

 CISA stands for Certified Information Systems Auditor and is a certification that is granted by the Information Systems Audit and Control Association (ISACA).
 It is the most recognized credential for IS audit control, assurance, and security professionals.
 It is designed for audit managers, IT auditors, security professionals, and consultants.

 What is Involved in this online CISA training?